Can You Use a 529 Plan to Pay for Graduate School?

 By Mark Kantrowitz

-A 529 plan may be used to pay for the beneficiary’s graduate school or professional school education.
-A distribution to pay for qualified higher education expenses at a graduate school or professional school will be considered a qualified distribution and therefore tax-free.
+A 529 college savings plan may be used to pay for the beneficiary’s graduate or professional school education and lessen the reliance on student loans.
+A distribution to pay for qualified education expenses at a graduate or professional school will be considered a qualified distribution and, therefore, tax-free.

 Which Graduate and Professional Schools Are Eligible?

-Eligible educational institutions include any college or university that is eligible for Title IV federal student aid.
-This includes most graduate schools and professional schools in the U.S., as well as some foreign institutions.
-This includes medical schools, law schools and business schools.
-All graduate and professional degrees are eligible, including Master’s degrees (e.g., MSW, MBA, MA, and MS), doctoral degrees (e.g., PhD, and EdD), medical degrees (e.g., MD, DO, DVM and PharmD), and law degrees (e.g., JD and LLB).
+Eligible educational institutions include any college or university eligible for Title IV federal student aid.
+This includes most graduate schools, professional schools in the U.S., and some foreign institutions.
+This includes medical schools, law schools, and business schools.
+All graduate and professional degrees are eligible, including Master’s degrees (e.g., MSW, MBA, MA, and MS), doctoral degrees (e.g., Ph.D., and EdD), medical degrees (e.g., MD, DO, DVM, and PharmD), and law degrees (e.g., JD and LLB).

-To determine whether a graduate or professional school is an eligible institution, look for the school’s Federal School Code on its web site.
-Note that graduate and professional schools often have a different Federal School Code than the undergraduate institution.
+To determine whether a graduate or professional institution is an eligible school, look for the school’s Federal School Code on its website.
+Note that graduate and professional schools often have a different Federal School Code than undergraduate institutions.
 You can also use the Federal School Code Lookup tool on Savingforcollege.com.

 Which Expenses Are Eligible?